Thursday, December 30, 2010

 This year's point of contention was an amendment that would open up national board service to non-accredited members.
 The "Accreditation in Public Relations" (APR) is a credential -- achieved through a rigorous testing and interview process -- that acknowledges that a PR practitioner has the requisite knowledge for principled PR expertise and proficiency.
 This is important in a profession where licensure is not required and many people practice PR without knowing key competencies and appropriate ethical guidelines for decision-making.

 After months of spirited debate on a PRSA e-group, followed by more passionate perspective at the Assembly, the amendment to remove the APR as a prerequisite for national board service was soundly defeated.
-Otherwise, my time was spent in meetings and sessions, though I had several opportunities to connect with the contingent of UO PRSSA members in D.C. for the conference.
+Otherwise, my time was spent in meetings and sessions, though I had several opportunities to connect with the contingent of UO PRSSA student members in D.C. for the international conference.

 With what little time I had left, I explored the Capitol Mall, including the White House (below), the Washington Monument, the Reflecting Pool and other points of interest in "our nation's capitol," as Forrest Gump might say.
 Despite my brief stay, I became quite proficient at using the "Metro," the subway system in Washington, D.C.